mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 The conception of development of repertoires of practices is key to this interpretation.

+While development of relational agency is a part of the social and cultural aspects of repertoires development, this section moves beyond agency to explore issues of equity and diversity as concrete instances with the learning environment.

-This is explored using  concrete examples as a contribution to applied research in this promising field.
+As such, I draw on concrete examples in my research as a contribution to applied research in this promising field.

 #### The importance of identity development in the designs